jaspreetishar/BoReMi/README.md

-# Manual-Alignment-Tool
+# Manual Alignment Tool, a.k.a.
+"BoReMi"
-An interactive, visual tool for registering any type of spatio-molecular data to related microscopy images.
+Bokeh-based GUI for Registering spatio-molecular data to related Microscopy images.

 ## Sources -